Academic Resources and Support Services

 The Online Education Division at Five Towns College is replete with not only academic resources but also resources to assist with the transition of traditional students to the online environment.
 To that end, this page is dedicated to providing direct links to institutional administrators and staff who are eager to support students achieve their best educational outcomes and to be successful–not just in classes, but outside of their classes as well.

-Further, the Online Education Division has designed a course in Canvas-Introduction to Online Learning which serves as a training and orientation course for all new FTC students.
-Should additional assistance be needed at anytime, students can email the Canvas Support for Online Students (SOS) at SOS@ftc.edu.
+Furthermore, the Online Education Division has designed a course in Canvas-Introduction to Online Learning- which serves as a training and orientation course for all new FTC students.
+Should additional assistance be needed at anytime, students can email the Support for Online Students (SOS) at SOS@ftc.edu.

-Feel free to explore the links and to reach out directly via email to the College’s staff who are available to assist students online as well.
+Please explore the links below and reach out directly via email to the College’s staff who are available to assist students online.

 A Message from our Online Support Mentors

 Strong student services support is a hallmark of a Five Towns College education.
 To help students be successful in the online environment, tutoring services are available via peer or faculty tutors.
 Please contact the FTC Online Tutoring Coordinator at email@example.com to learn more about how to request assistance.
 The Tutoring Request Form is available here.

 - LIBRARY SERVICES

 The College is proud of its large online catalog that includes specialty databases for students studying music and the performing arts.
 All of these resources are available to online learners.
 Learn more about resources available in the Library here.
 Specific questions can also be directed to the Library Director, John Vansteen, M. L. S. at firstname.lastname@example.org or email@example.com.

 Here are some other Information Literacy Resources that online students may find helpful: